reiterlab/treeomics/README.md

 ### License
 Copyright (C) 2015 Johannes Reiter

+Treeomics is licensed under the GNU General Public License, Version 3.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.
 There is no warranty for this free software.